harphub/harp-ww-feb2023/README.md

 You should do this in separate R sessions and run the projects in separate R sessions as well.

 To restore a project, first make sure that you have the [renv](https://rstudio.github.io/renv/) package installed.
-Navigate to one of the project directories and start R. Then at the command line type `renv::restore()`.
+Navigate to one of the project directories (harphub or harpspatialteam) and start R.
+Then at the command line type `renv::restore()`.
 The correct versions of all of the packages will be installed to the project.
 You may get a warning about the R version - this only matters if the R version is older than 3.5.
 Do the same for the other project.
-Note that the installation could take a while!
+Note that the installation could take a while for the first project, but should be quick for the second as it will use a linked cache for the packages.

 The notebooks can be rendered with `rmarkdown::render()`, or by clicking on __Preview__ in RStudio.
 **Note that you will need to have the_ *pandoc* system library available to render markdown